MRU-F22-CS1/instructions/tutorials/booleans.md

     7. `not z or (y or not x)`
     8. `x or x and y`

-3. Match each Boolean expression in the left (numbered) column with the equivalent expression in the right (lettered) column:
+3. Match each Boolean expression in the left (numbered) column with the equivalent expression in the right (lettered) column.
+Assume all variables are of type `int`.

     |     |                                  |     |                     |
     | --- | -------------------------------- | --- | ------------------- |